 That’s an obscene amount of money, but there are plenty of incredibly affluent Disney fans willing to blow their money.
 Of course, if the Lopez brothers and John Stamos catch wind of this, it could result in a six-figures bidding war!

-UPDATE: Bidding has concluded for the Cinderella Castle Suite auction.
-In the end, there were 114 bids placed and the winner paid $75,600 (plus $7.75 for shipping…for some reason).
+In the end, there were 114 bids placed on the Cinderella Castle Suite auction and the winner paid $75,600 (plus $7.75 for shipping…for some reason).
 Not too far off from our original guess!

 We’re guessing that if a night in the Cinderella Castle Suite were auctioned off every single day, the average price would drop considerably below that…but still likely around $10,000.
 After all, there are suites at the Grand Floridian and Four Seasons Orlando that fetch nearly that nightly rate!